Pomax/node-flickrapi/README.md

 ```
 var Flickr = require("flickrapi"),
     flickrOptions = {
-      key: "API key that you get from Flickr",
+      api_key: "API key that you get from Flickr",
       secret: "API key secret that you get from Flickr"
     };
 Flickr.authenticate(flickrOptions, function(error, flickr) {